bikos/hibernateconnection/README.md

-Quick configuring netbeans to create a hibernate connection with mysql.
+# Quick configuring netbeans to create a hibernate connection with mysql.

-# Install following prior to starting
+Install following before starting
-1. Maven
+* Maven
-2. MySQL
+* MySQL
-3. Netbean
+* Netbean

-Steps
+"Steps"

 1. Create new project, and from categories, select MAVEN and under projects click JAVA APPLICATION
 2. Once the project is created, navigate to PROJECT FILES/ double click the POM.XML